 A deal may be struck and the shutdown may nearly be over (or at least temporarily held off until early 2014), but after the federal government shut down more than two weeks ago, one of the loudest frustrations from the public was the closing of our national parks.
 The average American might not feel the immediate sting of many government offices closing down, but with an October average of 715,000 visitors per day to the 401 National Park Service (NPS) sites, it’s no surprise that the loss of access to these public lands caused a major uproar.
 According to the Department of the Interior’s contingency plan published on September 26, 21,379 of the current 24,645 NPS employees were expected to be furloughed in the event of a shutdown.

 Fortunately for park professionals like you as well as the public, state and local parks aren’t under the financial umbrella of the federal shutdown.
 However, this event still has the potential to affect you, as past federal shutdowns have caused some state agencies to step in to keep services coming.
-In fact, just this week a few states stepped in to temporarily open some of the national parks, footing the bill themselves, as detailed in this Associated Press news story.
+In fact, just this week a few states stepped in to temporarily open some of the national parks, footing the bill themselves.
 In addition, past shutdowns on the state and local levels have forced furloughs of thousands of park employees as well.

 Just two years ago, Minnesota’s state government shut down for 20 days in July, temporarily putting about 19,000 state employees out of work and costing the state park system $1.2 million in lost revenue.
 The shutdown started just before the Independence Day holiday, which is the busiest weekend for the state park system each year, so the timing couldn’t have been worse.
 However, most areas of the state parks were still technically open for walk-in, day-use only, but without staff to operate and maintain the parks, many sites were vandalized and garbage piled up.
 In addition, restrooms were locked, so many visitors relieved themselves along trails, leaving unwelcome surprises for park staff upon their return late in the month.
 Minnesotans also endured an eight-day partial shutdown in July 2005, which furloughed 9,000 state employees.